 Have you ever taken any particular mode of transport just for the experience of travelling that way?
-Back in my days of London commuting, I would have laughed if you’d told me that one day I would go on the Glacier Express, an all-day train journey, just for the views and the experience.
-In fact, if you’d told me this when I was standing at London Kings Cross station facing yet another hour-plus delay, or cramped into the corner of a crowded carriage under someones armpit, the chances are we still wouldn’t be speaking.
-UK commuter trains are not for the faint-hearted, or those who place value on things like time, money and personal space.
+Back in my days of London commuting, I would have laughed if you’d told me that one day I would go on the Glacier Express Switzerland, an all-day train journey, purely for the views and the experience.
+However, having heard rave reviews from a number of people who had experienced this epic train journey through the Swiss Alps, we decided to take the Glacier Express in winter.

 So why do this?

 The Glacier Express is possibly the most famous Swiss Alps train.
 This is no ordinary train and the route it takes is no ordinary journey.
 If you take the entire trip from St Moritz to Zermatt (or the other way around) the over the whole trip, you will roll through the ever-more stunning Swiss Alps for seven and a half hours.